 - enhance a cardboard box by cutting it and gluing/attaching other mediums onto it (e.g. paper, pipe cleaners, paint, glitter glue, etc.)

-- coming up with more elaborate things such as turning the cardboard box into a rocketship or even a teleporter (see explanation on this one below).
+- coming up with more elaborate ideas, such as turning the cardboard box into a rocketship or even a teleporter (see explanation on this one below).
 Or making a dollhouse by adding rooms and levels.

 - decorating small cardboard boxes to make closet organizers